Ryan Mountain Hike in Joshua Tree National Park

 Getting back down to the beginning of the trail means taking the same path.
 The way downhill was much faster but equally tiring, especially on the knees, in the rocky staircases portions of the hike.
 My husband and I discussed the adventure we had just experienced while our feet took us downward.
 We were absolutely thrilled and pleased with hiking all the way up to Ryan Mountain and the views it offered; it was a more demanding and challenging hike than we were expecting, but (other than the wonky stairs) we loved every moment of it!

 Have you been to Ryan Mountain, or are you planning it as a part of your trip to Joshua Tree National Park?
 Let me know about it in the comments below!
-And – Make sure to come back next week for another episode of the 52 in 52 series as our journey through Joshua Tree National Park continues with our next stop – Hall of Horrors!
+And – Make sure to come back next week for another episode of our journey through Joshua Tree National Park continues with our next stop – Hall of Horrors!